Women Against Violence Europe: Advisory board members

-The advisory board is meant to support the Board with strategic advice by bringing issues arising in their home countries and therefore the AB is meant to ensure there is representation from all regions and help the Office to work closely with members during the bi-annual meetings.
+The advisory board supports the Board with strategic advice by raising issues from members' home countries.
+Its role is to ensure representation from all regions and to help the office work closely with members during biennial meetings.
 The advisory board is composed of a representative of each country in which WAVE is present.

 Office

 The WAVE Office Team serves as a point of contact between the involved women's organizations in Europe.
-Main functions include the collection and dissemination of data on women's support services (WSS) and any applicable legal provisions, creation of prevention programs, campaigns and international activities.
+Its main functions include collecting and disseminating data on women's support services (WSS) and applicable legal provisions, creating prevention programmes, campaigns and international activities.
 The office is involved in advocacy work at the European and national level, producing publications and organizing relevant activities.

-Marie Rosselbrumer (Austria Shelter network) has been the executive manager from 1997-2007.
-The current executive director of Women Against Violence Europe is Stephanie Futter-Orel.
+Marie Rosselbrumer (Austria Shelter network) has been the executive manager from 1997 to 2007.
+The current executive director is Stephanie Futter-Orel.

 Principles

 The network's aims are to promote and strengthen the human rights of women and children, specifically by preventing violence against these groups, and to eliminate all forms of violence against women in order to attain gender equality.
-WAVE seeks to reach these goals by empowering other organizations fighting for women's rights, especially those providing direct services and aid to women impacted by violence.
+WAVE pursues these goals by supporting other organizations working for women's rights, particularly those providing direct services to women affected by violence.